 For me, the adjustment was not all that severe.
-I’d spent the past four years in Columbus, so aside from moving off campus, I did not need to familiarize myself with much.
-So instead of wondering about campus – like many of my classmates who completed their undergrad degrees at other schools – I worried about getting stuff done.
+I’d spent the past four years at the same school doing my undergraduate work, so I did not need to familiarize myself with much.
+Instead of wondering about campus, like many of my classmates who completed their undergrad degrees at other schools were, I was worrying about getting stuff done.

 I was carrying on about how I had not yet, on Monday, written a paper that was due on Thursday.
 A classmate did her best to look at me like I wasn’t out of my mind as she calmly said, “It sounds like you are putting a lot of pressure on yourself.”